The Private Equity Review: Austria

 Austrian courts have consistently held that shareholders owe a duty of loyalty to the company and to other shareholders, requiring shareholders to consider the interests of the company and the interests of other shareholders in good faith and in line with bonos mores.
 As a general matter, the scope of the duty of loyalty is more pronounced for closely held companies than for widely held companies, and differs from shareholder to shareholder depending on the ability of the relevant shareholder to make a difference.
 A majority shareholder may, for instance, be exposed to liability for a failure to appear and vote on a matter under certain circumstances, whereas a minority shareholder will not because his or her appearance (or vote) is of no relevance to the outcome anyway.
 The duty of loyalty may require a shareholder to appear and approve a proposal of the management board where the implementation of the proposal is necessary for the survival of the company (e.g., a capital increase, a capital reduction or an asset sale in a restructuring).
 The duty of loyalty does not, however, require a shareholder to provide further financing to a company in financial distress.

 A private equity fund shareholder must also consider his or her duty of loyalty at the time of exit.
-As a general matter, an exiting shareholder must account for the legitimate interests of the company and its shareholders when exiting his or her investment and prevent unnecessary harm (e.g., by excluding unpromising bidders, restricting competitors’ access to information and ensuring confidentiality).
+As a general matter, an exiting shareholder must account for the legitimate interests of the company and its shareholders when exiting his or her investment and prevent unnecessary harm (e.g., by excluding unpromising bidders, restricting competitors' access to sensitive information and ensuring confidentiality).
 Accordingly, it is important that a professional process is put in place that complies with these requirements.

 Duties owed by members of the management and supervisory boards